kevando/chaz-app/ROADMAP.md

 ### 0.7 (make data proper.
 DEPLOY & DISTRIBUTE THIS. try with and without async storage)
-grade data to rec listitem
-conditionally show grade input friend page with recs data and score

-edit title, change recr
-add comments to recs

-create rec add, update display

-probly need to look more into immutable

-recList,recView,filter/sort

-add "logging in" state

-right now adding recr is weird and it bugs, because of recr score consider moving to where recr is an object within rec fix all data in for recs, this is currently sorta fucked up im going to need to map this out better than i have

-fixing data, then go back to recList

-change where delay is on loading data go back to list item and improve add rec is not a pop up probly want to make it so rec and recr uses listener. i like that flow

- - Loading state is pulsing heart, with random color
+ / deploy make sure it builds

+ - totally refactored with new router
+ - Add Rec is now a page
+ - Improved listitem

-### 0.8 (improve ui)
+### 0.8 (improve ui/ux)
+add rec comments
+better rec view page
+create some sort of style guide friend page has friend data probly need to look more into immutable, so data isnt sucha  bitch to work with add "logging in" state incorp color scheme mp tracking
-update colors to scheme, probly want to create style sheet add filter back in this is the first version with recr view and rec view GIANT BUTTONS, like yo

-try to indicate something is new or recently added, or updated UI trick here (emoji) now that i have friend lists, refactor the firebase/state data so it makes more sense friend score as emoji scale. make this part of the improved design shit
+Loading state is pulsing heart, with random color update colors to scheme, probly want to create style sheet add filter back in this is the first version with recr view and rec view GIANT BUTTONS, like yo fun loading states that make sense based on how data goes in try to indicate something is new or recently added, or updated UI trick here (emoji) now that i have friend lists, refactor the firebase/state data so it makes more sense friend score as emoji scale. make this part of the improved design shit